Max supply: Not defined

 Ethereum and Bitcoin are by far the most significant and largest cryptocurrencies in the world.
 However, as cryptocurrencies, they are completely different.
 Ethereum was originally born out of the need to create a programming language for Bitcoin.
 The programming language makes it possible that developers can create various applications in the blockchain.
 The use cases of Ethereum and Bitcoin are different.
 Bitcoin is a payment system and a currency.
 While bitcoin aims to disrupt PayPal and online banking, Ethereum has the goal of using a blockchain to replace internet third parties.

 Ethereum and Bitcoin are completely different cryptocurrencies and they don’t compete for the same market shares.
-Above all, Ethereum and Bitcoin can be seen as cryptocurrencies which success supports each other.
+Above all, Ethereum and Bitcoin can be seen as cryptocurrencies with one's success supporting both.

 Ethereum is one of the oldest and most popular cryptocurrencies on the market.
 Ethereum launched officially in the spring of 2015.
 Ethereum has grown a lot over the years.
 New and innovative applications are constantly being published in the Ethereum blockchain.
 Compared to other platforms, Ethereum has the most apps and developers.
 The popularity and use of Ethereum’s blockchain has been growing steadily in the recent years.